bpmolinari/nina/content/family/connole/_index.md

 Joyce Higgins comments:
 >John "Jack" was born in Morphett Vale.
 He worked as a farmer before going to WA. in 1900 Jack enlisted as a sergeant in the 4th Mounted Infantry for service in the Boer War.
 After the war Jack remained in South Africa for a year or so, having married Margaret Callaway, who died young leaving him with a young child.
 He took the child to England, to see her grandmother Callaway, and remained in England.
 After a brief spell as a farmer, he joined the duke of Cornwall's Light Infantry in 1914 and served in World War I until 1919.
-He practiced as an auctioneer and estate agent until his death in 1936.
+He practised as an auctioneer and estate agent until his death in 1936.
 Jack was talented in music, playing several instruments.
 Of the nine children of his second marriage, eight served in World War II.

 ### Arthur Patrick Connole (1879-1957)